-The decade is young and there’s not a lot to talk about yet, but let’s get this process started anyway.
-Each year, I’ll add the new winners in this category and update the ranking.
+The decade is only half over, but let’s start this process anyway.
+I’ll add the new winners in this category each year and update the ranking.
 So please hang in there while this list builds.
 If you want more in the meantime, you can always check out the other decades that have been finished.

 As usual, I must remind you that whether or not a win was deserved cannot impact its standing in the rank (although I will comment on who I think should have won in each year).
 These lists are also fluid constructs for me.
 I reserve the right to revisit the movies and performances that won over time and re-evaluate where they belong in the ranking.
 The Academy is stuck with winners once they hand out awards but I am free to change my mind.